Bachelor of Commerce

 One of FNCE 4160, Portfolio Management (3) (TRU on-campus course) or FNCE 470, Portfolio Management (3) (Athabasca University)

-FNCE 4180, International Financial Management (3) (TRU on-campus course) or Nipissing University's ECON 3127, International Financial Management (3)
+One of FNCE 4180, International Financial Management (3) (TRU on-campus) or ECON 3127, International Financial Management (3) (Nipissing University)

-FNCE 4190, Financial Institutions Management (3) (TRU on-campus course) or Nipissing University's ADMN 2116, Management of Financial Institutions (3) (distance course)
+FNCE 4190, Financial Institutions Management (3) (TRU on-campus) or ADMN 2116, Management of Financial Institutions (3) (Nipissing University)

 This concentration is designed for you if you do not want to specialize in a specific area of business but would like to take an array of courses instead to receive greater breadth in your management education or if you want to focus on a specialized field of your own choosing.
 Many positions in business require the varied skills that a generalist can offer.

 Approved 3000- and/or 4000-level courses (normally ACCT, BLAW, BUSN, ENTR, FNCE, HRMN, IBUS, MIST, MKTG, MNGT, ORGB and SCMN), with a minimum of six credits at the 4000 level

-The Human Resources concentration prepares you to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.
+This concentration prepares you to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.
 Human resources management professionals are the employee relations specialists who manage employee planning, recruitment, selection, compensation, training and development, health and safety and evaluation.
-They are also active in labour relations, taking the lead in union contract negotiations, grievance handling, including mediation and arbitration, and all other employee-related matters such as wrongful dismissal, personal harassment and privacy.
+They are also active in labour relations, taking the lead in union contract negotiations, grievance handling, including mediation and arbitration, and all other employee-related matters, such as wrongful dismissal, personal harassment and privacy.